Alexander F. Spies

 Summary

-AI Safety Researcher (PhD, Imperial College London) specializing in mechanistic interpretability and representation learning.
-Reverse-engineered causal world models in maze-solving transformers using SAEs, activation patching, and causal interventions.
-Shipped production LLM services (10k+ weekly queries); implemented scalable finetuning and evaluation infrastructure.
+Research Scientist at FAR.AI (PhD, Imperial College London) developing methods to detect and mitigate misaligned behaviour, notably deception, in frontier models at scale.
+Background in mechanistic interpretability and representation learning: reverse-engineered causal world models in maze-solving transformers using SAEs, activation patching, and causal interventions.
+Previously shipped production LLM services (10k+ weekly queries) at Epic Games; implemented scalable finetuning and evaluation infrastructure.
 Led collaborative research teams (9 researchers), published at NeurIPS/ICLR workshops, and open-sourced interpretability tooling.
-Deeply motivated by long-term AI safety; seeking to develop interpretability techniques that scale to frontier models.
+Deeply motivated by long-term AI safety.

 Education